Engaging Artists

 2025/26 Commission: Danielle Jagelski

-Danielle Jagelski is a composer, conductor, and creative producer.
-She is the Artistic Director and Co-founder of Renegade Opera, Producer for First Nations Performing Arts, and Founder of Simmer Arts.
+Danielle Jagelski is a composer, conductor, and creative producer, and the Artistic Director and Co-founder of Renegade Opera.

 Click here to learn more about Danielle’s practice, and explore her work at daniellejagelski.com.
 Stay tuned for more information about the 2025/26 Commission project!